[LUM#21] Anatomy of a Fall

 Green Dragon vs. Yellow Dragon

 It is the world’s largest man-made forest, covering more than 500,000 square kilometers (2009) of poplars, pines, and willows planted in China since the late 1970s to combat the Yellow Dragon.
-These storms originating in the Gobi Desert, unimpeded by obstacles, have for years carried hundreds of thousands of tons of sand as far as Beijing, located 350 km further south. “ “The idea was to reforest to stabilize the dunes and prevent these sandstorms, ” explains Robin Duponnois.
-“They also tested cyanobacteria to create crusts on the ground, and they established large nurseries using highly sophisticated in vitro cultivation techniques.
-They built an entire system of canals to deliver water via drip irrigation…”
+These storms originating in the Gobi Desert, unimpeded by any obstacles, have for years carried hundreds of thousands of metric tons of sand all the way to Beijing, located 350 km further south. “ “The idea was to reforest the area to stabilize the dunes and prevent these sandstorms, ” explains Robin Duponnois.
+“They also tested cyanobacteria to create crusts on the ground, set up large nurseries using highly sophisticated in vitro cultivation techniques, and built an entire system of canals to deliver water via drip irrigation…”

-Fifty years later, and despite the human and social costs of the numerous land expropriations and population displacements it has entailed, China’s Great Green Wall is being hailed as a success.
+Fifty years later, and despite the human and social cost of the numerous land expropriations and population displacements it has entailed, China’s Great Green Wall is considered a success.
 Vegetable-growing areas have been established, monospecific forests have given way to a diversification of tree species, and ecotourism has flourished.
 “There’s even a chairlift in the middle of the dunes, the researcher notes with a smile.
 But China isn’t stopping there.
-In 2018, it mobilized 60,000 soldiers (Le Figaro, 2/8/2018) to achieve its goals by 2050: planting 35 million hectares of forest across a 550-kilometer-wide and 4,500-kilometer-long stretch.
-Not quite enough to turn its stone counterpart green—which stretches 20,000 kilometers long.
+In 2018, it mobilized 60,000 soldiers (Le Figaro, February 8, 2018) to meet its goals by 2050: to plant 35 million hectares of forest across a 550-kilometer-wide and 4,500-kilometer-long area.
+That’s not enough to turn its stone counterpart—which stretches 20,000 kilometers—green.